twilio/twilio-client.js/PREFLIGHT_TWIML.md

 TwiML App - Record and Play
 ===========================

-If `PreflightTest.Options.ignoreMicInput` is set to `false`, `Device.testPreflight(token, options)` API requires a [token](https://www.twilio.com/docs/iam/access-tokens) with a TwiML app that can record an audio from a microphone and the ability to play the recorded audio back to the browser.
+If `PreflightTest.Options.fakeMicInput` is set to `false`, `Device.testPreflight(token, options)` API requires a [token](https://www.twilio.com/docs/iam/access-tokens) with a TwiML app that can record an audio from a microphone and the ability to play the recorded audio back to the browser.
 In order to achieve this, we need two TwiML endpoints: one to capture and record the audio, and another one to play the recorded audio.

 TwiML Bins
 ----------